jamiljann/Network-Resource-Allocation/README.md

 # Network-Resource-Allocation
-Collecting Network resources based on device configuration files to use in service delivery process
+Collecting Network resources based on network device configuration files to use in service delivery process with Django.